 - Feeling very tired or weak.

 - Shortness of breath, a big weight gain, or swelling in the arms or legs.

 - Sweating a lot.

 What are some other side effects of Sotalol Oral Solution?

 All drugs may cause side effects.
 However, many people have no side effects or only have minor side effects.
 Call your doctor or get medical help if any of these side effects or any other side effects bother you or do not go away:

 These are not all of the side effects that may occur.
 If you have questions about side effects, call your doctor.
 Call your doctor for medical advice about side effects.

 You may report side effects to the FDA at 1-800-FDA-1088.
 You may also report side effects at http://www.fda.gov/medwatch.

 If OVERDOSE is suspected:

-- If you have any questions about sotalol oral solution, please talk with your doctor, pharmacist, or other health care provider.
+- Some drugs may have another patient information leaflet.
+Check with your pharmacist.
+If you have any questions about sotalol oral solution, please talk with your doctor, nurse, pharmacist, or other health care provider.